Indian State Government to Implement Blockchain Technology

 Telangana has positioned itself as the harbinger for blockchain innovation in India.
-However, this is in stark contrast to India’s national government, which is vehemently opposed to anything crypto and blockchain.
-This firm stance likely stems from the Indian government’s seemingly corrupt and fraudulent nature.
+However, they starkly contrasts the national government’s sentiment, which is vehemently opposed to anything crypto and blockchain.
+This firm stance likely stems from the Indian government’s seemingly unscrupulous nature.

 Here are a few statistics which highlight the scope of the problem:

 - The Association for Democratic Reforms states that 31% of parliament members are involved in criminal cases.

 - Fraudulent government actors siphon up to 50% of government subsidies for the poor.

 - 64% of police officers accept bribes, and 60% of all road stops for truckers are for extorting money.

 - The Global Corruption Perception Index ranks India as the 81st most corrupt country in the world (out of 180).